-Hearing Test at ENT Office
+2. Get Your Hearing Test at an ENT Office

 Visits to the audiologist at the ENT office mean you can kill two birds with one stone.
-If they recommend a medical evaluation, you can be seen by the doctor for any ear, nose or throat issues.
+If they recommend a medical evaluation, you can be seen by the doctor for any ear, nose, or throat issues.

-Hearing Test at a Wholesale Store
+3. Take a Hearing Test at a Wholesale Store

-Places like Costco or Sam’s Club not only carry hearing aid batteries on the cheap, but also offer hearing tests in their hearing aid centers.
+Places like Costco or Sam’s Club not only carry hearing aid batteries on the cheap but also offer hearing tests in their hearing aid centers.
 The hearing test is free, but you will want to call in advance because appointments get booked quickly.
 Many people have to wait a few weeks for a test.

-An Audiology Franchise for Hearing Tests
+4. Go to an Audiology Franchise for a Hearing Test

 Using websites like ZocDoc, simply put your zip code in to see practicing independent audiologists and know where to get a hearing test in your area.